brianschubert/troop89medfield.org/docs/install.rst

 .. note::

     This guide assumes that you already have Python installed.
-At the time of this writing, the troop 89 website requires Python3.6 or greater.
+At the time of this writing, the troop 89 website requires Python 3.6 or greater.

 Getting a local copy of the troop 89 website running is a fairly simple process, though there are several steps.
 This guide is intended to be especially detailed so that it may serve as a partial reference for future webmasters in training.